JanonWang/configurizer/README.md

 # configurizer
-Linux/OSX configuration for new machines
+My Linux/OSX configuration files for new machines